froberge/githubaction-azurevault-demo/README.md

 ## Overview

-In this demo we will walk you through how to use a self-hosted `GitHub Action Runner` on openshift, to build and deploy code on `Red Hat Openshift`.
-Wee will also secure the GitHub Action using [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/#product-overview).
-We will take a look at the self-hosted runner, to run a customize and secure GitHub Actions Workflows using different component from the [Red Hat GitHub Action Page](https://github.com/redhat-actions).
+In the demo we will be demontrating different scenario using GitHub Action, GitHub Actions slef-hosted runners and Azure Vault.

+1. Building the application using self-hosted Github Action Runner
+1. Building an deploying on OpenShift using s2i and sefl-hosted Github Action Runner

+The different workflows created will be using secrets store inside [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/#product-overview).

 ### Prerequisites